sprintcube/docker-compose-lamp/README.md

-# LAMP Docker stack with NODE/NPM
+# LAMP Stack on Docker with NODE/NPM

 This repo is a Docker LAMP environment for **local** development.
 You can set up multiple local website and you can easily configure the version of PHP, MySQL or Node.